HMS Boreas (1757): Construction and commissioning

 Boreas was ordered on 18 April 1757 and laid down on 21 April that year at the Admiralty yards at Woolwich Dockyard.
 She was launched on 29 July 1757 and completed by 6 September 1757.
 She initially cost £6,314.9.10d, this rising to £9,193.18.3d when the cost of fitting her out was included.
-She was one of five frigates of the class built of fir rather than oak.
+She was one of five frigates of the class experimentally built using fir rather than oak.
 Fir was cheaper and more abundant than oak and permitted noticeably faster construction, but at a cost of a reduced lifespan; the fir-built Coventry-class vessels lasted an average of eight years, three times less than their oak-built equivalents.
 The fir-built ships also required greater maintenance after periods at sea, averaging £1,573 in repairs for each year of service compared with £1,261 for comparable vessels built from oak.

 The frigate was named after Boreas, the Greek god of the north wind and bringer of winter.
 The naming followed a trend initiated in 1748 by John Montagu, 4th Earl of Sandwich, in his capacity as First Lord of the Admiralty, of using figures from classical antiquity as descriptors for naval vessels.
 A total of six Coventry-class vessels were named in this manner; a further ten were named after geographic features including regions, English or Irish rivers, or towns.

 In sailing qualities Boreas was broadly comparable with French frigates of equivalent size, but with a shorter and sturdier hull and greater weight in her broadside guns.
 She was also comparatively broad-beamed with ample space for provisions and the ship's mess, and incorporating a large magazine for powder and round shot.
 Taken together, these characteristics would enable Boreas to remain at sea for long periods without resupply.
 She was also built with broad and heavy masts, which balanced the weight of her hull, improved stability in rough weather and made her capable of carrying a greater quantity of sail.
 The disadvantages of this comparatively heavy design were a decline in manoeuvrability and slower speed when sailing in light winds.

 Her designated complement was 200, comprising two commissioned officers – a captain and a lieutenant – overseeing 40 warrant and petty officers, 91 naval ratings, 38 Marines and 29 servants and other ranks.
 Among these other ranks were four positions reserved for widow's men – fictitious crew members whose pay was intended to be reallocated to the families of sailors who died at sea.